Gas Furnace vs. Electric Heat: Which is Cheaper in NJ? [2025 Cost Analysis]

 Choose Gas Furnace If:

-• Prefer lowest operating costs - $97/year less than heat pump for heating
+- ✅ Prefer lowest operating costs - slightly lower annual heating costs than heat pump

 Best for: Traditional homeowners, existing gas infrastructure, limited upfront budget